Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Very specific and distinct.
-Avoids mentioning the answer directly while highlighting key features of the song's structure and style.
+Both samples are highly specific, focusing on the unique structure and emotional shifts within the song.
+They avoid mentioning the song's title or band name, focusing instead on musical characteristics.
+Excellent.

 ✅ Strengths:
 - Generally specific and relate to correct answer